 Know the Teachers

-Soon after your student begins their courseware, you should be notified by their teachers and mentor.
+Soon after your student begins their courseware, you should be notified by their teachers and success coach.
 Be sure to respond to their communication.
 Keep their contact information close at hand.
 Establishing a good working relationship with the faculty of your online school will go a long way in helping your student to succeed.

 Know the Courseware